YolfTypo3/SavCharts/Documentation/Reference/TemplateTags/Index.rst

   Description
     Loads the XML template file given in the fileName attribute.

-    Attributes\:
+    Attributes:

-    - fileName (required)\: the file name is relative to the site path.
+    - fileName (required): the file name is relative to the site path.